zoldello/hello-world-demo-in-node/README.md

 - The integration test will fail if the server is not running.

-- Dynamic languages needed overhead of interfaces.
+- Dynamic languages do not need overhead like interfaces and other command to static languages.
 Any non-supported property, event or others is set to undefined.
-So, interface is not used here.
+So, interface and other common tools used in C# or Typescript are not used here.